- REVIEW

 - The switches

-will be used in a command perl -cw to verify the syntax of a PERL script before the script is put into production.
+-cwwill be used in a command perl -cw to verify the syntax of a PERL script before the script is put into production.

 - In PERL scripts, the switch

-will be used on the PERL invocation line (e.g.,#!/usr/bin/perl -w ...
+-wwill be used on the PERL invocation line (e.g.,#!/usr/bin/perl -w ...) to enable warnings during execution of the script.

 - In a csh script not invoked directly from a cron table, the switch

-will be used on the csh invocation line (i.e.,#!/bin/csh -f ...
+-fwill be used on the csh invocation line (i.e.,#!/bin/csh -f ...) to disable re-execution of the login profile.

 $Id: STANDARDS.html 75 2018-01-12 15:48:16Z coats $